JeanCarl00s/JeanCarl00s/README.md

  👋 Hello!
 My name is Jean Carlos, I'm from Brazil.
 I'm programming student.

 I am student of development and analysis of system.
-I'm looking for opportunities.
+I'm looking for opportunities. </br>
-I like to code for mobile
+I like to code for mobile </br>
-Which Technology I'm studying is Kotlin and React-Native/flutter.
+Which Technology I'm studying is Kotlin, React-Native and Flutter. </br>
 Currently I'm "Jovem Aprendiz" at Magazine Luiza.

 -  👨‍🎓 I'm 18 years old